brettz9/intl-dom/README.md

 ```

 Note that the initial `*` has a special meaning to indicate that this
-is the default value; if you don't pass an argument that value will be used.
+is the default value; if you don't pass an argument, that value will be used.

+Also note that besides accepting explicit or entirely missing arguments,
+switches can, unlike `locals`, accept run-time substitution arguments.

 TODO:
 including plurals